Awarded 100 points by Wine Advocate, this is an exhilarating triumph for Chateau Canon!

-Chateau Canon is a stylish Bordeaux wine.
-With a real sensation of minerality, ripe dark berries, licorice, and spicy scents, coupled with an opulent personality.
-It is a wine for consumers with patience.
-That is because Chateau Canon often takes at least 10-15 or more years before it’s open and ready to drink.
+Chateau Canon is known to be a stylish Bordeaux wine with a real sensation of minerality, ripe dark berries, licorice, and spicy scents, coupled with an opulent personality.
+It is a wine for consumers with patience & class.
+That is because Chateau Canon often takes at least 10-15 or more years before it’s open and ready to drink and this one is no different.

 Buyers of Chateau Canon should not be seeking immediate gratification.
 Instead, they should be willing wait for the complexities that come with age.